 - You show how that breach of duty of care caused the injury you suffered

-The first thing to understand is that there are necessary steps to be taken to double your chances of getting a positive outcome from a medical negligence claim.
-In this article, we will guide you through all you need to know and do before, during and after filing a lawsuit through your doctor negligence lawyer.
+There are steps to take which will greatly improve your chances of getting a positive outcome from your claim.
+Here, we will guide you through all you need to know and do before, during and after filing a lawsuit through your lawyer.

 Doctor Negligence in the UK

-Another reason why it has become even easier to make doctor negligence claims today is the increase in the availability of doctor negligence solicitors.
-These solicitors are experts with extensive knowledge and expertise, who are willing to give professional legal advice and pursue doctor negligence claims on behalf of victims.
+- Increase in the availability of doctor negligence solicitors.
+These are experts who are willing to give professional legal advice and pursue doctor negligence claims on behalf of victims.

 Need a solicitor to help with your no win no fee medical negligence case?
 Feel free to contact us today.